WebJobs in DXP environments

 To create a WebJob that is deployed alongside an App Service Web App, use the WebJobs project template.
 Add this template to an existing Web App project by clicking the name of the Web App project.
 Click Add and then click New Azure WebJob Project.

-A dialog box appears to choose options to create new WebJob.
+A dialog box will display to give you options to create WebJob.

 The project template also creates a webjobs-list.json file in the Web App project: